iparaj/iparaj.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. scholar at IIT Guwahati with a Masters in Control Systems.
+I am a __Prime Minister Research Fellow__ at IIT Guwahati with a Masters in Control Systems.
 I have a keen interest in Aviation and presently carrying out my research on Unmanned Aerial Vehicles.
 I am trying to derive a power consumption model of a UAV that can accurately predict the energy which will be consumed by it, given a predefinned trajectory.
 I want to use my model in the path planning of UAVs with minimal energy consumption.
 As a PMRF recipient, I want to give my country a strong research outcome so that the applicability of UAVs can be broadened for various